OPT Executive Director Of Development Jobs

 Clarify your OPT authorization window before final interview stages

 Nonprofit hiring timelines can be slow.
 Calculate your OPT expiration date carefully and raise authorization details before offer negotiations, not after.
-Employers need time to assess H-1B sponsorship feasibility if your OPT ends before the role concludes.
+Employers need time to assess H-1B visa sponsorship feasibility if your OPT ends before the role concludes.

 Prioritize organizations that have sponsored H-1B or O-1 visas previously